- Direct Debit, Direct Debit Training and Consultancy

-Your time is a cost to the business and some activities will yield a better return on your productivity.
-Consider the impact to you directly as a collector of Direct Debit payments:
+Your time is a cost to the business and some activities will yield a better return on your productivity than others.
+Consider the impact on you directly as a collector of Direct Debit payments:

 – What could you be doing if failed DD collections happened less frequently?

 – How much time could you save if you instantly knew the best course of action?

 “There’s only me.
 I am the team.
 I don’t have anyone else I can ask to help.”

 There are steps that you and your organisation can take to help you with your collections process; reducing failed collections and improving your ability to deal with the failed collections that currently occur.

 Knowledge is power, so training, and having an up-to-date knowledge base that helps you to know what happens if a Direct Debit fails, is one such way to improve matters.
 You can read more on our website about our Direct Debit training, or you can contact us for details.

 “Our accounts department asks why there is a discrepancy in our collections.”

 This is a common theme with membership organisations and charities where the membership team often have the responsibility and accountability for DD collections as a separate function to the accounts department.